-First, we must discuss how Social Security defines statutory blindness.
-Blindness is defined under 2.02 Loss of Visual Acuity OR 2.03A Contraction of the Visual Field in the better eye.
+Social Security defines statutory blindness under Listing 2.02 Loss of Visual Acuity OR Listing 2.03A Contraction of the Visual Field in the better eye.

 - 2.02 Loss of Visual Acuity.
 Remaining vision in the better eye after best correction is 20/200 or less.

 - 2.03 Contraction of the visual field in the better eye, with: A. The widest diameter subtending an angle around the point of fixation no greater than 20 degrees

 If an individual meets one of the above two listings, there are special rules that apply.

 - It is easier for a blind individual to return to work or work for the first time;

 - there is no duration requirement if you are statutorily blind (Social Security’s basic definition of disability requires an impairment to last or be expected to last for 12 months or result in death)- this does not apply to the blind;